- Bachelor of Social Work

 - Youth worker, Child

 Caitlin Butler’s ultimate goal is to make a difference in the lives of young women, helping support them so that they can reach their full potential and the 22-year-old is working towards her Bachelor of Social Work to get there.

-The Auckland- based student has been studying with, the Open Polytechnic, New Zealand’s distance learning specialist, for five years.
+The Auckland- based student has been studying with the Open Polytechnic, New Zealand’s distance learning specialist, for two years.

 “I love working with people and I love helping people.
 I am a care giver, being hands on around the house with what they need, making dinner and being there for them to talk to.
 My main role is to provide them with support as they find their feet. “

 Working shift work meant that Caitlin needed a flexible study solution that could fit around her busy schedule, the Open Polytechnic, she says, was the best fit.

 “Sometimes I work overnight shifts, which means going to lectures during the day would be difficult.
 I find the best time for me to study is during weekdays when no one else is at home.
 So I plan my studies around my work commitments and can organise my study so that if I need to work over the weekend, I can set time aside during the week to study.
 I find the study materials very straight forward, which is great.”

 While she started studying to broaden her horizons when it comes to work opportunities, Caitlin says she has found her studies rewarding both professionally and personally.